andreamangano/confetti-cli/README.md

 You can place the description slide here using the markdown conventions.
 ```

-The `` [slide] ``  notation is a delimiter for identifying each single slide inside the document.
+> The `` [slide] ``  notation is a delimiter for identifying each single slide inside the document.
-The data between the `` --- `` delimiters define the title of the slide and
-the cover image (both required).
+> The data between the `` --- `` delimiters define the title of the slide and the cover image (both required).
 The image path is relative to
 `` path-to-your-deck/data/images/ ``.

-In order to make easier the editing of your slides, you might put a flag
-(e.g. the slide index) beside to the ``` [slide] ``` delimiter:
+In order to make easier the editing of your slides, you might put a flag (e.g. the slide index) beside to the ``` [slide] ``` delimiter:

 ``` yaml
 [slide] 1
 ```

 #### Cover images
 You should provide each slide of a cover image.
-Put your cover images in the
-folder `` path-to-your-deck/data/images `` and links them in your `` slides.md ``
-file as described before.
+Put your cover images in the folder `` path-to-your-deck/data/images `` and links them in your `` slides.md `` file as described before.

-## Official themes
-Confetti was born to give you a quick way to build a beautiful online presentation.
-The goal is providing a large number of themes for guaranteeing more customizing choises to your slide deck.
-Currently Confetti provides a default theme (named [Voice](https://github.com/andreamangano/confetti-theme-voice)) but new official themes are coming soon!

-If you would like embracing the project, feel free to create your theme for Confetti!
-I will be happy to mention it here.

 ## Theming
 A large part of the power of Confetti comes in the ability to quickly and easily develop themes.
 They allows you to customize the look and feel of your presentation.
 It will require a good knowledge about web design, HTML, CSS, and (sometime) JavaScript.
 Confetti uses the PUG template engine and SASS processed languages by default.

-A common theme folder structure looks like:
+A typical theme folder structure looks like:
 ```
     .
     ├── ...